goschtl/zope/zopetoolkit/doc/source/process/bug-tracking.rst

 Historically, bugs have been tracked with the Zope 3 project (https://bugs.launchpad.net/zope3).

-Even longer ago, Zope 3 used its own bugtracker (which lived at http://www.zope.org/Collectors).
+Even longer ago, Zope 3 used its own bug tracker (which lived at http://www.zope.org/Collectors).
 Those were imported into the Launchpad bug database and have aliases of the form "zope3dev-NNN" where "NNN" is the old bug number, so they can be retrieved by searching for these on Launchpad.